dazinator/dazinator.github.io/source/_posts/2014-12-13-unit-testing-crm-plugins.md

 ## Wrapping Up

-Just because it's technically possible to unit test some plugin code, doesn't mean you should just immediately plough on and do so, sometimes it will save you a lot of time if you revise the code itself to make it easier to unit test.
-Keep the requirements in mind that you actually care about testing.
-Read a book such as [The Art of Unit Testing](http://artofunittesting.com/) to learn basic principles that you can apply to Dynamics Crm plugin development.
+Just because it's technically possible to write a unit test for a plugin, doesn't mean you should just immediately plough on and do so.
+Sometimes, the intelligent thing to do is to examine the requirements, examine the plugin code, and be absolutely clear on what it is you want to cover in your tests.
+With that in mind, refactor the plugin code to isolate out any dependencies on CRM runtime services that you do not want test coverage for.
+Doing this can take some time, but can save you a lot more, and make your tests much less fragile.
+I would aslo reccommend a book on unit testing such as [The Art of Unit Testing](http://artofunittesting.com/)